kane-chang/smarkets/README.md

 - **Next.js (React)**: To leverage server-side rendering and static site generation to enhance performance and SEO, such as faster First Contentful Paint (FCP).
 This is especially ideal as Smarkets API is content heavy with large volumes of data
 - **Tailwind CSS**: Selected for quick and consistent styling with its utility-first approach, which is perfect for the task to rapidly develop a small sized web app
 - **date-fns**: A date formatter that is chosen because it is lightweight and offers efficient and consistent date manipulation and formatting

-## Technical Choices

-Approaching the task, the technical choices I made were aligned with these primary goals:

-- Replicate the unique feel and brand of Smarkets by adhering closely to fonts, colors and UI design
-- While simple, the web app should be usable to directly view exchange information from Smarkets API endpoints from events to bids
-- Modular and flexible code structure that can scale quickly with more event types

 ## Challenges